GavinHuttley/tib/source/version_control/index.rst

 As a budding professional computational scientist, writing code is your core business so anything that makes that job easier is a good thing!

 In this topic I provide a functional introduction [#]_ to the version control tool :index:`git <pair: git; version control>`. ``git`` is a sophisticated (and very complex) command line tool with extensive capabilities.
 It is not the only such tool available [#]_.
 You will become familiar with using it in a terminal.
-Note that some IDE's expose a sophisticated graphical user interface to using ``git`` that make using this tool much easier.
+Note that some IDE's expose a sophisticated graphical user interface to using ``git`` that make using it much easier.

-.. [#] Only the bare minimum necessary to use basic capabilities.
+.. [#] Only the bare minimum necessary to use basic capabilities of git.
 .. [#] I personally use mercurial, but ``git`` is way more popular.

 .. how to revert a change (see https://github.com/sympy/sympy/wiki/Git-hg-rosetta-stone)